Section 1. This Association shall be called the Alumni Association of the North American College, Rome.

 Section 10.
 It shall be the duty of the President to preside at all meetings of the Association and of the Executive Committee.
 In his absence these duties devolve in the ranking officer present.

 Section 12.
-On being notified by the Executive Secretary, each member shall say one Mass for the soul of each deceased member, and upon receiving notice of the death of a member, the Secretary shall at once make provision of having a Special Memorial Mass, according to the liturgical procedure at the College, offered in the Chapel of the North American College, Rome, for the repose of the soul of such member.
+It shall be the duty of each member to say one Yearly Mass in remembrance of the souls of all recent deceased members, (Amended: Chicago, IL June 18, 2008) and upon receiving notice of the death of a member, the Secretary shall at once make provision of having a Special Memorial Mass, according to the liturgical procedure at the College, offered in the Chapel of the North American College, Rome, for the repose of the soul of such member.
 (Amended: Denver, Colorado – May 7, 1969.)

 Section 13.
 Any of these rules may be amended or altered by a two-thirds vote of the members at any regular meeting.